Shynixn/PetBlocks/docs/source/customizing/guialltags.rst

 The icon script tag
 ~~~~~~~~~~~~~~~~~~~

-These are scripts exclusive for icons.
+These are scripts exclusive for the icon tag and only allow **1 single line** of script.

 **config.yml**
 ::